microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ---
-title: OpenVINO
+title: OpenVINO™
-description: Instructions to execute ONNX Runtime with the Intel OpenVINO execution provider
+description: Instructions to execute OpenVINO™ Execution Provider for ONNX Runtime.
 parent: Execution Providers
 nav_order: 10
 redirect_from: /docs/reference/execution-providers/OpenVINO-ExecutionProvider
 ---

-# OpenVINO Execution Provider
+# OpenVINO™ Execution Provider
 {: .no_toc }

-Accelerate ONNX models on Intel CPUs, GPUs and VPUs with ONNX Runtime and the Intel OpenVINO execution provider.
+Accelerate ONNX models on Intel CPUs, GPUs and VPUs with Intel OpenVINO™ Execution Provider.
 Please refer to [this](https://software.intel.com/en-us/openvino-toolkit/hardware) page for details on the Intel hardware supported.

 ## Contents
 {: .no_toc }